-When your child, spouse, or other family member is suffering from addiction, things get very confusing and sometimes, the pain and fears become too much to bear.
-It all seems like it would be so easy to just ignore it, give up, and hope it goes away.
-Yet, most families go on for years of suffering needlessly and jumping the hurdles to make sure the addict is ok long before they take care of themselves.
+When your child, spouse, or other family member is suffering from addiction, things get very confusing, and sometimes, the pain and fears become too much to bear.
+It all seems like it would be so easy to ignore it, give up, and hope it goes away.
+Yet, most families go on for years, suffering needlessly and jumping the hurdles to make sure the addict is ok, long before they take care of themselves.
 This is not helping the addict to be sure.
-Instead, it’s a form of enabling that allows them to continue spiraling down the path of destruction.
-For help finding treatment call 800-934-1582(Who Answers?) toll free anytime.
+Instead, it’s a form of enabling that allows the addict to continue spiraling to destruction.

 Offer to Help